 Moderator: Peter Tamburro, General Manager, Cliff’s Local Markets

 10:30 AM – 11:30 AM:

 Ideas Boot Camp: Game-changing ideas retailers can take home with them that are guaranteed to boost retail profitability.
-Foodservice expert Dr. Nancy Caldarola and NAG Executive Director John Lofstock identify best practices and opportunities from top convenience store operators around the country.
+NAG Executive Director John Lofstock identifies best practices and opportunities from top convenience store operators around the country.

 11:45 AM: Conference Wrap Up and Takeaways